10 Things to do in Celle | Germany’s City of Half-Timbered Houses

 Beautiful garden lined with manicured trees in Celle, Germany

-• See the Synagogue: Celle’s 18th-century synagogue survived WWII and now houses a small museum and memorial—an important and moving site for anyone interested in Jewish history.
+• See the Synagogue: One of the few in Germany to survive the Second World War intact, Celle’s 18th-century synagogue now houses a small museum and memorial.
+It’s worth the visit for anyone interested in the history of Jewish life in northern Germany.

 Iconic Celle Castle views in Germany

-If you only have one full day in Celle, here’s how I’d recommend structuring it:
+If you have one full day, here’s roughly how we’d structure it:

 Morning: